 Filipino’s loves eating!
 Who doesn’t!

 Filipino food definitely makes me feel closer to home!
-Special mention to my favourite – Jolibee that will soon open up their first branch here in the UK.
+Special mention to my favourite – Jollibee that will soon open up their first branch here in the UK.
+I also love British food.

 Beautiful beaches and landscapes

-The Philippines is the home of some of the most beautiful beaches in the world!
+The Philippines is home to some of the most beautiful beaches in the world!

-Philippines archipelago has 7000+ islands with gorgeous beaches and stunning landscapes.
+Philippines archipelago has 7000+ islands with gorgeous beaches, beautiful waterfalls and stunning landscapes.
 I’m sure there’s one Philippine island that will definitely captivate your heart.

 Buzzing city streets

-Growing up in the concrete jungle of Manila, my ears got used to the chaos and buzz of the mega city.
+Growing up in the concrete jungle of Manila, my ears got used to the chaos and buzz of the megacity.
+The lively energy of the city gives me an upbeat vibe and enthusiasm!
+Here are some safety tips when travelling to the Philippines.

 You can not definitely miss the colourful jeepneys of the Philippines!